A universal characterization of higher algebraic K-theory: Exact sequences

 \section{Exact sequences}

 In this section we discuss the various definitions of exact sequence, relating notions for triangulated categories, spectral categories, and stable $\i$-categories.
 Arguably the most fundamental definition is that of an exact sequence of triangulated categories, as it turns out that exact sequences in both spectral and stable $\i$-categories can be detected on the level of the homotopy category.
+Recall that a sequence of triangulated categories